fais3000/read-article-chatgpt/readme.md

 # Read Article in ChatGPT Chrome Extension

+Right‑click any ## Troubleshooting

+* **Prompt not inserted** – ensure you stayed logged in to ChatGPT and the site's layout has not changed.
+  If you have issues, check the browser's developer console for any error messages.
+  Increase the retry delay in `content.js` if your connection is slow.
-Right‑click any link → ChatGPT opens in a new tab with
+* **Menu item missing** – reload the extension from the Extensions page.→ ChatGPT opens in a new tab with
 `Read out this article to me <URL>` already typed in the chat box.

 ---